In this travel update, we’re announcing our new travel goal that will take us into our fifth year of Roaming Around the World:

 These transpacific cruises don’t just sail directly across the ocean.
 We’re going to be stopping at ports all along the way over the next few weeks.
 And our route to Japan takes us through America’s last frontier: Alaska!
 We’ve actually just reached our first port of Ketchikan!
 Alaska is one of the few states remaining that we’ve yet to roam around, so we are beyond thrilled to have this opportunity of stopping off at a few different Alaskan ports.
 I foresee lots of hiking in our future!

-We’ll soon continue through Alaska’s scenic Inside Passage, getting off at various ports along the way and even dipping into Glacier Bay National Park.
+We’ll soon continue through Alaska’s scenic Inside Passage and even dipping into Glacier Bay National Park.
 We’ll eventually cross the Bering Straight and will hopefully port for a day out in the remote port of Dutch Harbor, which is rarely ever visited.
 I say “hopefully” because the seas while crossing the Gulf of Alaska are forecasted to be ferocious over these next few days.
 The Captain of the Volendam has already warned us all of the possibility of having to reroute due to storms and extremely high waves.
 I just checked the marine forecast and discovered that gale-force / tropical storm-force winds of 50+ mph are expected and seas topping 17 feet (5 meters).
 Yikes!
 Whatever the case, it should make for an interesting trip we suppose!

 This Pacific passage will continue across the International Date Line and ultimately all the way to Japan!
 All in all, it’s a 15-night voyage spanning 8 different stops from Canada to Japan.